Subscribe to our Newsletter

 In the year 2021, the data on healthcare activity were: Total discharges 42.624, the average length of stay 7,61, total admissions 42.531, emergency admissions 26.691 total emergencies 239.076 and percentage of emergency admissions 11,34%.
 The incidence of delirium in patients over 65 years old ranges between 11,7% and 18,5%, depending on the type of hospitalization unit [1–3].

-Since 2018, the Hospital has been equipped with an Electronic Health Record (EHR) that encompasses relevant information concerning the patient’s acute clinical conditions, baseline medical history, functional and mental state, as well as socio-demographic and clinical variables.
+Since 2018, the Hospital has been equipped with an Electronic Health Record (EHR) that encompasses relevant information regarding patients’ acute clinical conditions, baseline medical history, functional and mental state, as well as socio-demographic and clinical variables.

-The available Electronic Health Record (EHR) electronically stores a patient’s medical information and care records.
+The available Electronic Health Record (EHR) electronically stores patients’ medical information and care records.
 It enables healthcare professionals to access, review, and update patient information quickly and efficiently.
-Currently, with the EHR, it is possible to conduct a comprehensive review of a patient’s medical data, including previous diagnoses, treatments, test results, prescribed medications, healthcare provider notes, and other relevant data for patient care.
-Additionally, it allows for the registration of comorbidity using the Charlson index[4] and assessment of pain with the relevant scale depending on the cognitive level.
-Delirium is assessed upon admission and whenever there is a substantial change in the patient’s condition through the Confusion Assessment Method (CAM)[5]
+With the EHR, it is possible to conduct a comprehensive review of a patient’s medical data, including previous diagnoses, treatments, test results, prescribed medications, healthcare provider notes, and other relevant data for patient care.
+Additionally, the EHR supports the registration of comorbidity using the Charlson index and the assessment of pain with the appropriate scale based on the patient’s cognitive level.
+Delirium is assessed upon admission and whenever there is a significant change in the patient’s condition using the Confusion Assessment Method (CAM).

-The confusion assessment method (CAM) is a simple tool that can be used by physicians and nurses to integrate their observations and identify when delirium is the most likely diagnosis (Figure 1).
-In medical and surgical settings, CAM has a sensitivity of 94% to 100% and a specificity of 90% to 95%[5,6].
+The Confusion Assessment Method (CAM) is a simple tool that can be used by physicians and nurses to integrate their observations and identify when delirium is the most likely diagnosis.
+In medical and surgical settings, CAM demonstrates a sensitivity of 94% to 100% and a specificity of 90% to 95%.

-We believe that efforts should be made to improve the identification of patients at risk during admission in order to establish preventive interventions and avoid complications such as falls, increased average hospital stay, and unintentional removal of devices.
-The CAM has become a standard screening device in clinical studies of delirium conducted in multiple settings, including emergency departments and long-term care [7].
-It takes five minutes to administer and can be particularly useful when incorporated into routine bedside assessment, however current workloads and nursing shortages make it difficult to assess on a shift basis.
+Efforts should be made to improve the identification of patients at risk during admission to establish preventive interventions and avoid complications such as falls, prolonged hospital stays, and unintentional removal of devices.
+CAM has become a standard screening tool in clinical studies of delirium conducted across multiple settings, including emergency departments and long-term care facilities.
+It takes five minutes to administer and can be particularly useful when incorporated into routine bedside assessments.
+However, current workloads and nursing shortages make it challenging to perform assessments consistently on a shift basis.

-Since the Hospital does not have an early detection system, we consider that incorporating a delirium algorithm into a third-party analytical solution owned by the hospital with a systematic approach would be an optimal solution for this problem.
+Since the Hospital does not currently have an early detection system, incorporating a delirium algorithm into a third-party analytical solution owned by the Hospital, with a systematic approach, would provide an optimal solution to this problem.

 Evidence-Based Behavior (eB2) is a technology start-up that develops Artificial Intelligence based solutions for behavior monitoring and evaluation. eB2 has a multidisciplinary team covering research, technical, clinical, business, organizational and management profiles that have developed the eB2-MindCare system for mental health and well-being.

-eB2 EarlyDel has responded to Earyldel’s challenge main objective by developing and validating algorithms for predicting the risk of delirium, with the help of a machine learning expert team.
-The next step involves integrating these algorithms into a product that will be developed by the eB2 team for use and commercialisation once the project is completed.
+eB2 EarlyDel responds to Earyldel’s main challenge by developing and validating algorithms for predicting the risk of delirium, with the support of a machine learning expert team.
+The team is now integrating these algorithms into a product under development by the eB2 team for future use and commercialization.

-The partnership with the challenger will result in an efficient and effective solution being implemented at the HGU GM, paving the way for the market entry of eB2 EarlyDel as a valuable addition to their existing product portfolio.
+The partnership with the challenger results in an efficient and effective solution being implemented at the HGU GM, paving the way for the market entry of eB2 EarlyDel as a valuable addition to the existing product portfolio.